ome/omero-install/linux/test/README.md

 -----------------

 By default, OMERO.web is set to use filestore session backend.
-For Python 2.7 based environment it is possible to use Redis as a session backend using the WEBSESSION parameter
+It is possible to use Redis as a session backend using the WEBSESSION parameter

 For example: